Atmosera-CoPilot-Dev/self-paced/python/data-store/instructions.md

 3. Find the average of the 7‐day rate for USD to Canadian dollars.

 4. Compute Rupees / USD by dividing the two values above.

+## Part 4 Unit Testing

+Use Copilot to assist you in create a unit test.

+## Part 5 Documentation

+Use copilot to add Pydoc comments for each operation used in the app.